quicwg/ops-drafts/draft-ietf-quic-applicability.md

 the lifetimes of six-tuples (source and destination addresses as well as the migrated CID) may expose these links anyway.

-The key insight here is that a given observation point in the network, a finite set of flows will be undergoing migration within any one time window, and any migration must keep at least one endpoint address constant during the migration.
+In practice, a finite set of flows will be undergoing migration within any one time window as seen from any given observation point in the network, and any migration must keep at least one endpoint address constant during the migration.
-This finite set of flows represents the anonymity set for any one flow undergoing migration within it.
+Because of this, a key insight here is that this finite set of flows represents the anonymity set for any one flow undergoing migration within it.
 For endpoints with low volume, this anonymity set will be necessarily small, so there remains a significant risk of linkage exposure through timing-based analysis.

 The most efficient mitigation for these attacks is operational, by increasing the size of the anonymity set as seen from a passive observer in the Internet,